mickem/nscp-docs/reference/CheckLogFile.rst

 .. option:: line-split
-    :synopsis: Character string used to split a file into several lines (default
+    :synopsis: Character string used to split a file into several lines (default \n)

-    | Character string used to split a file into several lines (default
+    | Character string used to split a file into several lines (default \n)
-    | )

 .. option:: column-split
-    :synopsis: Character string to split a line into several columns (default 	)
+    :synopsis: Character string to split a line into several columns (default \t)

-    | Character string to split a line into several columns (default 	)
+    | Character string to split a line into several columns (default \t)

 .. option:: split
     :synopsis: Alias for split-column